Coconut oil has become increasingly popular over the past few years, since it’s so versatile as both an edible ingredient and a personal care product.

-This factor is why storing it in a kitchen pantry may be the best location for your coconut oil.
-Similarly, storing it in the refrigerator may also be a good idea because refrigerators are designed to maintain a certain temperature.
+That’s why a kitchen pantry may be the best storage location for your coconut oil.
+For the same reasons, storing it in the refrigerator may also be a good idea because refrigerators are designed to maintain a constant temperature.

-Oxygen can also make your coconut oil spoil faster.
-Find a jar that seals tightly shut to try to avoid your oil going bad prematurely.
+Finally, oxygen can also speed up spoilage.
+Find a jar that seals tightly shut to prevent your oil going bad prematurely.
 That will also protect the oil against dirt, bacteria and other contaminants.

 How Do I Know If My Coconut Oil Has Gone Bad?